RobertoM89/HideAndSeek_Docs/README.md

 ### Select All Controls

-This command tries to select all the rig controls.
+This command tries to select all the controls of a rig.
 Successful behavior highly depends on the  naming conventions of the rig.
 Select three controls and run the command.

 The command tries to extract the common suffix or prefix from the selected controls names.
 Therefore, it is suggested to select three controls which have very different names, such as head, hand and foot.
 Selecting three controls of the same body part may lead to an unaccurate result.
 For example: